If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn.

 By whatever name you choose, we’ll be covering what exactly this cantrip does, why it’s appealing, and how to use it optimally.

-Who Can Cast Chill Touch in 5e?
+How Does Chill Touch Work in 5e?

 Chill Touch is a straightforward ranged spell attack cantrip that deals 1d8 necrotic damage on a hit.
 Targets also can’t regain hit points for a full round of combat, during which time a ghostly hand clings to the creature.